Stage One: Poetry Contest 2022

 • Location: Alma Street, which runs north-south from English Bay to West 16th Avenue on the west side of the city | Read the Poem

-• Harper Campbell, “Near Commercial”
+• Max (Harper) Campbell, “Near Commercial”

 • Jeremy Chu, “Entertainment” 🥇 1st PLACE